Gort: History

-During the Middle Ages the chiefs of Cenél Áeda na hEchtge, the O'Shaughnessys (Ó Seachnasaigh, a clan descended from Guaire Aidhneach), had their principal stronghold in Gort, on the island site which later became a cavalry barracks.
+During the Middle Ages the chiefs of Cenél Áeda na hEchtge, the O'Shaughnessys (Ó Seachnasaigh, a clan descended from Guaire Aidhneach), had their principal stronghold in Gort, a castle on the island site which later became a cavalry barracks.
+The castle, and manor house, were put under siege in 1652 by Cromwellian forces.
+The structures were taken, burned, and later destroyed.

-At the end of the seventeenth century, the O'Shaughnessy lands were confiscated and granted to Sir Thomas Prendergast, 1st Baronet, whose grandson was John Prendergast Smyth, 1st Viscount Gort.
+At the end of the 17th century, the O'Shaughnessy lands were confiscated and granted to Sir Thomas Prendergast, 1st Baronet, whose grandson was John Prendergast Smyth, 1st Viscount Gort.
 The centre of the town was built at this time (the late period in Georgian architecture) according to Lord Gort's plans.
 It was designed around a large triangular market.

 In the 18th and 19th century, the Gort Races took place at the Newtown Course.
 There were prizes and this was hosted by the local landlords for the "turf loving gentry of both provinces" [Munster and Connacht].

 There was a large flour mill built along the river in 1806, it was 4 stories tall, with a wooden wheel, and very active.
 It operated until 1966.
 It was sold to the Gort Co-operative Mart and destroyed in 1985.

 The Great Famine caused hardship and destitution in Gort, with a decrease in the population in the mid-19th century.
 Many people emigrated to Canada and the United States, while others fell ill and died.
 In 1841, the town had a population of 3,056, in 1861 the population was 2,097.
 There was unrest among the population, as well as rampant theft.
 There were also a number of relief and work schemes in the area.
 Gort's Fever Hospital, and the adjacent workhouse, were built at this time.